shdpl/nawia/README.txt

 Because of very early project stage, I'm not going to bother anyone with features and plans.
 On the other side, if nothing in my life gonna seriously go wrong, it will be something big, so if You're interested You can subscribe, and go back in let's say one year (2011/2012).
-There are already plenty of people that declared their help, so don't worry - I'm not going to make MMORPG alone (I hope, that people will like it and join us too).

 Until this time, there are few already implemented projects that might interest You (chronological order):
 - WorldForge (GPL)